 GB Solutions 5 top tips for working from home

-As the furlough scheme is due to come to an end in April, many businesses are choosing to carry on remote working.
-So, we wanted to share our 5 top tips for those who’s ‘new norm’ is working from home.
+As businesses slowly reopen, many are choosing to carry on remote working.
+So, we wanted to share our 5 top tips for those whose ‘new norm’ is working from home.

 #1 Time Management ⏰